Certificate and hostname priority

 - IP address: If no SNI is presented, Cloudflare uses certificate based on the IP address (the hostname can support TLS handshakes made without SNI).

-When multiple proxied DNS records exist for a zone — usually with Cloudflare for SaaS — only one record can control the zone settings and associated origin server.
+When multiple proxied DNS records exist for a hostname, in multiple zones — usually due to Cloudflare for SaaS — only one record will control the zone settings and associated origin server.

 -